darton/RPiMS/README.md

 When the motion sensor detects motion a message will be sent to Zabbix server.

-When any of the doors senors is opened, a video sequence will be recorded.

 Video stream will be turned on automaticly when use picamera sensor are set to enable in setup.

 ## Installing